 Focus on hearth-baked sourdough breads in this 5-day course with Muddy Fork’s founding baker and teacher Eric Schedler.
 Eric is a working baker, responsible for mixing, shaping and baking Muddy Fork’s 300+ loaves and 600+ pastries every week.
-A former high-school teacher, he is also an inviting host and patient teacher, with 4 years of experience teaching baking workshops.
+A former high-school teacher, he is also an inviting host and patient teacher, and has taught over 50 baking workshops.

 See the registration page.